 Of course this isn’t a one way street.
 Consumers shouldn’t have to beg for compassion from companies.
 If you are a business, there are some things you can do to make your business more compassionate.

-5. Remember your customers are human, just like you, and treat them as you would want to be treated.
+Just like you, your customers are human and you should treat them as you would want to be treated.

 I think there is room in commerce for compassion and that the two can coexist.
 I don’t think it is necessary to treat people as simply money machines that don’t have problems or feelings.
 It is possible for companies to enact policies that protect them from those who would take advantage, while leaving room for those who have real problems to find relief.
 I encourage business owners to look at their policies from the customers’ end and ask if this is how they would want to be treated if the unexpected happened.
 If the answer is no, bring a little compassion back to your company.
 It will be worth more in the end than any deposit or fee.